nhm-herpetology/museum-NGS-training/Unit_01/Molecular_Lab/README.md

       * 500 uL 1 M Tris
       * 100 uL 0.5 M EDTA
       * Fill the tube up to the 50 mL line with nuclease-free water
->This will create 50 mL of TE Buffer (10 mM Tris-HCL, 1 mM EDTA)
+>This will create 50 mL of TE Buffer (10 mM Tris, 1 mM EDTA)

 2. Mix Sera-Mag Speedbeads thoroughly and transfer 1 mL to an empty 1.5 mL microcentrifuge tube.